-The line where two pieces of fabric are sewn together in a garment
+The line where two pieces of fabric are sewn together in a garment.

 You can pack your silk garments as you would any other clothing.
-Simply hand the garment after unpacking.
+Simply hang the garment after unpacking.
 Minor wrinkles will disappear overnight (or even better, if you hang your silk kaftan in the bathroom while having a shower, the humidity will remove the wrinkles for you).

 Handwash with mild detergent or shampoo, hang to dry and then ready to throw on.